dotlang/language/README.md

 2. `process = (x:int -> 10)`
 3. `process = (x:MyInt -> 10)` Error! `process:(int)->int` is already defined.

+## Type argument

+These are binding of type `type`.
+You can use these bindings anywhere you need (inside function arguments, part of a struct, ...) but their value must be specified at compile time.
+More in "Generics" section.

 ## Type name resolution

 To resolve a type name, first module-level types and then imported modules will be searched for a type name or alias with the same name.
 At any scope, if there are multiple candidates there will be a compiler error.